-Join the Wilderness Explorer for this 8-day voyage that takes you into the jewel of the US National Park System.
-Kayak, paddle board, and skiff to explore this majestic region and Glacier Bay, a UNESCO World Heritage Site.
-Hikes ashore in Glacier Bay National Park and along Chichagof Island’s waterfall coast as well as visits to South Marble Island to view sea lion haul-outs are just a few of the many highlights on this spectacular cruise.
+Join the Wilderness Discoverer for this 8-day voyage that takes you into the jewel of the U.S. National Park System.
+Kayak, paddleboard, snorkel, and skiff to explore this majestic region and Glacier Bay, a UNESCO World Heritage Site.
+Hikes along Chichagof Island’s waterfall coast and visit South Marble Island in Glacier Bay Nationl Park to view sea lion haul-outs are just a few of the many highlights on this spectacular cruise.

 Discover the intertidal zones of Krestof and Nakwasina Sounds

 Plying the remote waterways of Lynn Canal or Chatham Strait, the captain sets the course for adventure!
 Wake up at anchor and kick off the morn with on-deck yoga stretches.
 Then slip into a kayak or step onto a paddle board and glide along rocky outcroppings with your guides.
 While you keep watch for playful harbor seals in these protected waters, bald eagles likely monitor your improving paddling skills from the treetops.